 Sadly, the more we experience stress, the more sensitised we are to stress in the future.
 Building resilience means developing the ability to return to a resting state quickly, and the knowledge that we have the resources to meet the demands of daily life.
 This is a skill which can be practised.
 By providing young people with the tools to manage their stress, we can encourage them to take action themselves before they reach the point of feeling they can’t cope.

 For a deeper understanding on how you can support children to regulate their emotions, read our helpful fact sheet by Headteacher and Educational Consultant Alis Rocca.
-If you are concerned about a child you can also find further resources on our Where to get Help page.

 When going through a stressful time, you might have been told by a well-wishing friend to ‘take care of yourself’, and wondered what this looks like in practice.
 Radical self-care is the principle that you can’t take care of someone else until your own resources have been replenished.
 It’s easy to internalise messages that it is somehow selfish to do things purely for ourselves, but taking the time to do something which re-energises you is a positive way you can model healthy coping behaviours.